 Hands up who fancies a foodie road trip around Wales over the coming summer months?
 I can’t wait to visit friends, to share great times and epic views – or book a cheeky day off to go wandering on my own.
 My favourite part of planning a break is to pick the best places to eat, and as the author of Welsh food guidebooks I've got tasty memories dotted around Wales.

-Pre-Covid, I could never have driven through Harlech without sampling a taste of Hufenfa'r Castell's sea buckthorn ice cream.
+On past trips I couldn't drive through Harlech without sampling a taste of Hufenfa'r Castell's sea buckthorn ice cream.
 South-bound for Barmouth, and Lobster Pot, a takeaway crab was a must for lunch, before driving to Llanelltyd for a sunset view of Cader Idris over supper at Bwyty Mawddach.

 Now, where to begin a Welsh picnic pilgrimage?